LudrahsGartage/Twitter-Clone/README.md

 I have added the ability to write a new comment, save tweets data to local storage and delete the user's tweets as well.

+It incorporates vanilla HTML/CSS and javascript.
+It uses concepts such as elements with data sets to improve performance, as the site only has one event listener which can handle all events.
+The UUIDs are passed along with the event information to identify the object that has recieved an event and must be changed.

+Icons are generated via Font Awesome CDN.
+UUIDs are generated via the external UID github [uuidv4](https://github.com/thenativeweb/uuidv4).
+Hosted on Netlify.

 To view, open this with a live server on VS Code. or [Click Here!](https://delightful-daffodil-439d4f.netlify.app/)